snmateen/Behavioral-Cloning/writeup_template.md

 ![alt text][image1]

-####3.
-Creation of the Training Set & Training Process
+3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded three laps on track one using center lane driving.
 Here is an example image of center lane driving:

 ![alt text][image2]